Rhino Mammals

-Around 255 million years ago our Synapsid ancestors ruled the land, but then the mighty dinosaurs came and drove us into rodent-like hiding for 150 million years or so.
-The dinosaurs (except birds) were done in by natural disaster - most likely by a massive volcanic erruption in India against which that popular asteroid would have been small potatoes.
+Around 255 million years ago our Synapsid ancestors ruled the land, but then the mighty Diapsid dinosaurs came and drove us into rodent-like hiding for 150 million years or so.
+The dinosaurs (except birds) were done in by natural disaster - most likely by a massive volcanic erruption in India against which that popular asteroid would have been small potatoes (though it may have provided the finishing touches)

-Finally freed from dinosaur repression, we synapsid mammals evolved rapidly in many directions - and will remain in charge at least until the next disaster (natural or manufactured).
+Finally freed from dinosaur opression, we synapsid mammals evolved rapidly in many directions - and will remain in charge at least until the next disaster (natural or manufactured) - though we still have to be careful of some close relatives of the birds and dinosaurs, the aligators and crocodiles.

 Moose